 enemy, expropriation or confiscation of facilities by Governmental Authority, acts

-of war, rebellion, sabotage or fires, epidemic floods, explosions, riots, or strikes.
+of war, rebellion, sabotage or fires, epidemic, floods, explosions, riots, or strikes.
 The Vendor shall keep records of the circumstances referred to above and bring these to the notice of PCL Ltd in writing within three days of occurrence of the event.
 The

 amount of time, if any, lost on any of these counts shall not be counted for the